djalbat/necessary/README.md

 - `pathWithoutBottommostNameFromPath()`
 - `pathWithoutTopmostDirectoryNameFromPath()`

 These functions manipulate or query strings that represent file and directory paths.
-Only forward slash '/' delimiters are supported and paths are not expected to start with a delimiter.
-Trailing delimiters are tolerated, however.
+Only forward slash '/' delimiters are supported and absolute paths are not expected to start with a delimiter, so be careful.
+Trailing delimiters are not needed, but tolerated.

 * The `isPathRelativePath()` function returns `true` if the first string argument starts with a period `.` or double period `..`: